 Harbor water samples are taken once each quarter year in Sasebo, Yokosuka, and Nakagusuku Wan in areas where nuclear-powered ships berth and from upstream and downstream locations.
 A germanium detector with a multichannel analyzer is used to measure the gamma radioactivity of the samples and to detect the presence of cobalt-60.
-Procedures for analysis will detect cobalt-60 if its concentration exceeds the U.S. Environmental Protection Agency drinking water limits (3.7 becquerel per liter)2, which is more than a factor of 25 lower then the drinking water standard set by the World Health Organization (100 becquerel per liter).
-No cobalt-60 was detected in any of the quarterly water samples collected.
+Procedures for analysis will detect cobalt-60 if its concentration exceeds the U.S. Environmental Protection Agency drinking water limits (3.7 becquerel per liter), which is more than a factor of 25 lower than the drinking water standard set by the World Health Organization (100 becquerel per liter).
+No cobalt-60, cesium-137, or other non-naturally occurring radionuclides were detected in any of the quarterly water samples collected.
 The harbor water sample locations are shown in Figures 3, 4, and 5.